Factsheet: Paying for services with direct payments

 Paying a care home for respite or a short break

-If you use direct payments to buy short breaks, we will send you a form called an ‘Individual service agreement’.
+If you use direct payments to buy short breaks, we will send you a form called an ‘individual service agreement’.
 You must sign and return this form to say that you will use the money in the right way.

-You will be responsible for paying for your stay.
-When you have paid, you should ask the care home to give you a receipt so that you can keep a record of the payment.
+You are responsible for paying for your stay.
+When you pay, ask for a receipt so that you have a record of the payment.

 More information

-See further leaflets and factsheets
+See more leaflets and factsheets.

-Contact us to get copies of this factsheet sent to you, or any of the other leaflets or factsheets mentioned.
+Contact us to get printed copies of this factsheet sent to you, or any of the other leaflets or factsheets mentioned.

 Was this page helpful?